Tulungagung Regency

 Tulungagung Regency (pronounced [tulʊŋaɡʊŋ]) is a regency (kabupaten) of East Java Province, Indonesia.
-It covers an area of 1,055.65 km2 and had a population of 990,159 at the 2010 Census and 1,089,775 at the 2020 Census.
+It covers an area of 1,144.53 km2 and had a population of 990,159 at the 2010 Census and 1,089,775 at the 2020 Census; the official estimate as of mid-2024 was 1,139,224.
 The administrative headquarters is in the town of Tulungagung.

 Etymology

-Previously, Tulungagung was only a small area located surrounding a location where the center of the town is situated now.
-That area was named Tulungagung, - in Old Javanese language, tulung means help, and agung means Almighty.
-It based on how it used to flood everywhere and people would pray to God so that it wouldn't flood, and thus formed the name "tulungagung".
+Previously, Tulungagung was only a small area located where the center of the town is situated now; that area was named Tulungagung - in the Old Javanese language, tulung means help, and agung means Almighty.
+It was based on how it used to flood everywhere and people would pray to God so that it wouldn't flood, thus forming the name "tulungagung".
 The larger area is called Ngrowo.
-Ngrowo was still used as the name of Tulungagung until the 20th century, when the capital city location was moved from Kalangbret to Tulungagung.
+Ngrowo was still used as the name of Tulungagung until the 20th century when the administrative centre's location was moved from Kalangbret to Tulungagung.

 History

 In 1205 AD, the Thani Lawadan community living in the southern part of Tulungagung received an honor from the last king of Daha, Kertajaya, for their loyalty to the king when there was a siege from the enemy coming from the east of Daha.
-That honor then was written into an ancient inscription namely Prasasti Lawadan marked as "Sukra Suklapada Mangga Siramasa" which describing the date of November 18, 1205 AD, the date when it was made.
-That date then officially being used as the establishment date of Tulungagung since 2003.
+That honor then was written into an ancient inscription namely Prasasti Lawadan marked as "Sukra Suklapada Mangga Siramasa" which describes the date of November 18, 1205 AD, the date when it was made.
+That date has been officially used as the establishment date of Tulungagung since 2003.

 In Boyolangu Village (Boyolangu district), there is Gayatri Temple, a temple which also a mausoleum for Gayatri (Sri Rajapatni), the fourth wife of the first Majapahit King, Raden Wijaya (Kertarajasa Jayawardhana), who also the mother of the third Majapahit Queen, Sri Gitarja (Tribhuwana Wijayatunggadewi).
 Sri Rajapatni was the grandmother of the greatest Majapahit Emperor, Hayam Wuruk (Rajasanegara), who ruled Majapahit in its golden period with the support of his prime minister Gadjah Mada.
 The name of Boyolangu is shown in Nagarakertagama as a sacred place for Gayatri.